brendandburns/configula/README.md

   print("---")
 ```

-In either case you you run this through the `configula` interpreter:
+In either case you run this through the `configula` interpreter:
 ```sh
 configula namespaces.py
 ```